Making Communication Work for Everyone

 Finding Your Voice Through Connection

-At AAC & Me, we believe communication is more than using a device.
-It’s about joining in, being heard and feeling part of something.
+At AAC and Me, we believe communication is more than a device.
+It is about joining in, being heard and feeling part of something.

-Whether it’s through music, stories or shared routines, we create moments where children can connect, explore and express themselves.
+Through music, stories and shared routines, we create opportunities for children to connect, explore and express themselves.

 Here for Families and Schools

-Tom isn’t just a teacher.
-He’s also a parent to a child with cerebral palsy and autism.
-That lived experience brings a grounded understanding of the pressures families and schools face, and the need for support that is compassionate, practical and inclusive.
+AAC and Me isn’t just about technology.
+With lived experience of disability and education at its core, the consultancy understands the pressures families and schools face, and the need for support that is compassionate, practical and inclusive.

 From Classrooms to Communities

-Tom’s approach is shaped by the everyday realities of AAC.
-He focuses on what works in the classroom, at home and in the community.
+AAC and Me’s approach is shaped by the everyday realities of AAC.
+The focus is always on what works in classrooms, at home and in the community.

-Alongside his work with schools, Tom runs a monthly Communication Club for AAC users.
-It’s a relaxed, supportive space where children and families can practise AAC, build confidence and connect with others.
+Alongside his consultancy work, Tom runs a monthly Communication Club for AAC users.
+It is a relaxed, supportive space where children and families can practise AAC, build confidence and connect with others.

-AAC and Me is working to grow similar hubs across York and North Yorkshire, creating inclusive communication communities that reach beyond school.
+The long-term vision is to grow similar hubs across York and North Yorkshire, creating inclusive communication communities that reach beyond school.

 Supporting the Everyday Moments

-At AAC & Me, we see communication support as an ongoing practice.
-It is embedded in everyday routines, shaped by real relationships and grounded in reflection.
+At AAC & Me, communication support is part of everyday life.
+It is woven into daily routines, strengthened by relationships and shaped through reflection.